Louis Kalff “President” Desk Lamp

-This is a rare Philips lamp and it is occasionally for sale.
 This lamp has 2 switches, one for every light bulb.
-It can be used with a special bulb with two filaments, like the one in your car when you use your big lights (toggle switch).
-But these lamps are not longer for sale in an average shop.
+It can be used with a special bulb with 2 filaments.
+Like the one in your car when you use your big lights (toggle switch).
+These bulbs are no longer for sale.
 They were made in 25/60 watt or 40/100 watt.
 Fortunately, ordinary light bulbs can also be used.

 Koninklijke Philips N.V.